kpatoliya/flask-twitter-sponnacular/README.md

  I fixed this issue by checking if its POST only then get search term from form else render random recipe on reload.

  ### Known Problems
- - No issues for with any requirements for M@
+ - No issues with any requirements for M2
  - There exist a problem with search box which gives an error when there are zero recipes found.
 I would try to redirect the page on error to either display random recipe or display message showing 'No recipes found'